xuzpgroup/HaoxuanTang/LowTData/README.md

    - These are post-processing scripts for the dataset.
 They allow for accessing data, adding entries, importing standard formats, and evaluating data quality.

 5. **Data Visualization**
-   - This module provides code for visualizing the data, generating statistical plots and graphs.
+   - This module provides code for visualizing the data, generating statistical plots.

 ## Usage